 Maintaining the privacy of customer data is challenging.
 Identifying and avoiding data breaches and recovering the lost data yields huge costs.
 Plus, the loss of critical data can be devastating for businesses, bringing about several other challenges, like losing customer trust and funds due to plummeting sales.
 It may also tarnish the reputation of your business.

 So, focusing on averting cyber-attacks ensures the safety of customer data by implementing data security measures.
 You can use one of the best data integration platforms available in the market to make your work easier.
 These data integration tools have the right features to make integrations easier by cleansing and transforming data on a staging area.

 Customer integration can benefit various business departments, such as:

-- Logistics: Logistics department can take advantage of customer integration by improving the delivery and fulfillment services and according to real-time feedback.
+- Logistics: Logistics department can take advantage of customer integration by improving the delivery and fulfillment services according to real-time feedback.